1. About omeprazole

 It's not known if omeprazole works less well the longer you take it.

-If you feel like omeprazole isn't working any more, talk to your doctor.
+If you feel like omeprazole is not working any more, talk to your doctor.

 Does taking omeprazole for a long time cause stomach cancer?